ems-project/EMSFormBundle/Resources/doc/validations.md

 Define a maximum value that can be used as input of the associated field.

 ### Max File Size <a name="maxfilesize"/>
 Define the maximum allowed size for uploaded files.
+Check the [Symfony docs](https://symfony.com/doc/current/reference/constraints/File.html#maxsize) for available formats.

 ### Max Length <a name="maxlength"/>
 Define a maximum number of characters that can be used in the input of the associated field.